roman-ellerbrock/QuTree/README.md

 For Makefiles, set your include and library paths to `$PREFIX/include` and `$PREFIX/lib`, respectively.

-For detailed examples on how to use the library, please see the `examples` folder or further documentation here.
+For detailed examples on how to use the library, please see the `examples` folder.

-TODO: Link to RTD
+For more extensive documentation, please see our [ReadTheDocs page](https://qutree.readthedocs.io/en/latest/).

 ## Citation